-The ongoing charge is the charge a Shareholder will pay over a year for as long as the investment is held.
-The ongoing charge covers all aspects of operating the relevant Fund during the year and is generally accrued on a daily basis by reference to the Net Asset Value of the relevant Fund.
-The ongoing charge is made up of the Annual Management Charge and Additional Expenses, as detailed below.
+The ongoing charge is the charge a Shareholder will pay over a year for as long as the investment is held (the "Ongoing Charge").
+The Ongoing Charge covers all aspects of operating the relevant Fund during the year and is generally accrued on a daily basis by reference to the Net Asset Value of the relevant Fund.
+The Ongoing Charge is made up of the Annual Management Charge and Additional Expenses, as detailed below.

-The ongoing charge is not fixed and may vary from year to year.
-The ongoing charge does not include:
+The Ongoing Charge is not fixed and may vary from year to year.
+The Ongoing Charge does not include:

-- i) portfolio transaction costs; - ii) The costs for the use of securities lending programmes and securities lending brokers and remuneration for the Securities Lending Agent and/or the ACD for carrying out any Securities Lending Services; - iii) Outperformance Fees, (details on this can be found below).
+- i) portfolio transaction costs (other than Custodian transaction charges); - ii) interest on or charges incurred in borrowings; - iii) taxation and duties payable by the Company; - iv) The costs for the use of securities lending programmes and securities lending brokers and remuneration for the Securities Lending Agent and/or the ACD for carrying out any Securities Lending Services; - v) Outperformance Fees, (details on this can be found below).